open-sauced/docs/docs/welcome/opensauced-intro.md

 ## OpenSauced: Your Open Source Partner

-OpenSauced is a platform dedicated to nurturing and expanding your open source community, while recognizing every contributor's impact.
+OpenSauced is a platform dedicated to nurturing and expanding your open source community while recognizing every contributor's impact.

 **Our OpenSauced dashboard allows you to:**

 - **Understand open source projects:** Get a comprehensive view of open source contributors and their engagement.
-- **Discover valuable Insights:** Identify key contributors, emerging trends, and valuable project insights.
+- **Discover valuable insights:** Identify key contributors, emerging trends, and valuable project insights.
 - **Engage effectively:** Reach out to community members to foster involvement and collaboration.
 - **Generate reports:** Create insightful reports to visualize and communicate the influence of your community.
 - **Collaborate with your team:** Work together with your team or other contributors for a holistic approach to open source.